 Manuscript on computational functionalism.

-Poster-designers are often interested in finding examples (especially in philosophy, where posters aren’t very common yet).
+First-time designers of research posters are often interested in finding examples (especially in philosophy, where posters aren’t very common yet).
 I’ll post some of mine here.

 2018.
 “Representation Re-construed: Answering the Job Description Challenge with a Construal-based Notion of Natural Representation.”
 Philosophy of Science Association.
 Seattle, Washington.
 2 November.